DS-100/textbook/notebooks/ch11/gradient_descent_define.md

 plot_tangent_on_cost(pts, 16.5, mse_cost)
 ```

-Which means that decreasing $ \theta $ will decrease the cost.
+When the slope is positive, decreasing $ \theta $ will decrease the cost.

-Thus, the slope of the tangent line tells us which direction to move $ \theta $ in order to decrease the cost.
+The slope of the tangent line tells us which direction to move $ \theta $ in order to decrease the cost.
 If the slope is negative, we want $ \theta $ to move in the positive direction.
 If the slope is positive, $ \theta $ should move in the negative direction.
 Mathematically, we write:

 $$
 \theta_{t+1} = \theta_t - \frac{\partial}{\partial \theta} L(\theta, y)